GP perspectives on genomics in primary care: a qualitative study on using polygenic risk scores to evaluate cancer risk

 - Abstract

-- BACKGROUND: Polygenic Risk Scores (PRSs) enable personalisation of cancer risk, supporting risk stratification for melanoma, and colorectal, breast, and prostate cancers.
-Inclusion of PRS in cancer risk assessment can facilitate risk-appropriate cancer screening by incorporating individuals' age, sex, family history and genomic test results.
-General Practitioners (GPs) are the likely healthcare professionals to order PRS tests and deliver results to patients within existing preventative health models.
-AIM: Elucidate GP perspectives on the use of PRS to tailor cancer screening in the Australian primary care context.
-DESIGN AND SETTING: Thirty GPs were interviewed and were either PRS-naïve or had experience using PRSs in a research context.
+- BACKGROUND: A polygenic risk score (PRS) enables personalisation of cancer risk and supporting risk stratification for melanoma, colorectal, breast, and prostate cancers.
+Including a PRS in a cancer risk assessment can facilitate risk-appropriate cancer screening by incorporating an individual's age, sex, family history, and genomic test results.
+GPs are the likely healthcare professionals to order PRS tests and deliver results to patients within existing preventative health models.
+AIM: To elucidate GPs' perspectives on the use of PRSs to tailor cancer screening in the Australian primary care context.
+DESIGN & SETTING: A qualitative study undertaken in Victoria, Australia with GPs involved in a series of studies and clinical trials evaluating PRS.
+METHOD: Thirty GPs were interviewed; they were either PRS naive or had experience of using PRSs in a research context.
 Participants had a broad spectrum of clinical experience and knowledge of genomics, reflecting the spectrum of experience and knowledge of GPs in Victoria, Australia.
-METHODS: Inductive and deductive thematic analysis was conducted and aligned to the Consolidated Framework for Implementation Research (CFIR).
-RESULTS: Common themes identified general practice being the appropriate setting for PRS-based approaches; personalised approaches to cancer risk can prompt discussions about positive lifestyle changes; and tailored risk reports are useful tools for the communication of complex health information.
-Barriers identified by GPs included time constraints on the delivery of preventative health care; education requirements to upskill GPs in genomics; possible psychosocial harms to patients identified as being at increased risk; life insurance implications; and added pressure on an already struggling health system.
-CONCLUSION: These findings provide insight into the requirements for implementation of PRSs in primary care, from the perspective of GPs.
+Inductive and deductive thematic analysis was conducted and aligned to the Consolidated Framework for Implementation Research.
+RESULTS: Common themes identified were: general practice is the appropriate setting for PRS-based approaches, personalised approaches to cancer risk can prompt discussions about positive lifestyle changes, and tailored risk reports are useful tools for the communication of complex health information.
+Barriers identified by GPs included: time constraints on the delivery of preventative health care, education requirements to upskill GPs in genomics, possible psychosocial harms to patients identified as being at increased risk, life-insurance implications, and added pressure on an already struggling health system.
+CONCLUSION: These findings provide insight into the requirements for the implementation of PRSs in primary care, from the perspective of GPs.

 - Department(s)